Time Variance Authority: Publication history

 The Time Variance Authority (TVA) first appeared in Thor #372 (October 1986).
-Created by Walt Simonson and Sal Buscema, the TVA originally paid homage to long-time Marvel writer/editor and continuity expert Mark Gruenwald: the TVA staff were all visually designed as clones of Gruenwald (the classification system for alternate realities—the Marvel multiverse—was devised, in part, by Gruenwald).
+Created by Walt Simonson and Sal Buscema, the TVA originally paid homage to long-time Marvel writer/editor and continuity expert Mark Gruenwald: the TVA staff were all visually designed as clones of Gruenwald (the classification system for alternate realities — the Marvel multiverse — was devised, in part, by Gruenwald).
+Simonson had also taken inspiration for its initials from the Tennessee Valley Authority, a federally-owned electric utility company that his own father had worked alongside in his birthplace of Knoxville, Tennessee.

 In July 2024, Marvel Comics announced the five-issue comic book series TVA, written by Loki season two writer Katharyn Blair with art by Pere Perez, to debut in December 2024.
 The series sees the comics' version of the TVA blended with the one established in the Marvel Cinematic Universe (MCU) along with the comics debut of some MCU characters.
 Blair called TVA her "comics interpretation" of the organization following Loki's sacrifice at the end of season two, calling the comic a "funny, in-between awesome space".
-The series features Mobius, O.B., Casey, B-15, and Miss Minutes from the series, along with comics characters who are stranded outside their timelines such as Jimmy Hudson, Captain Peggy Carter, a variant of Gambit, and stranded Earth-65 resident Gwen Stacy.
+The series features Mobius, O.B., Casey, B-15, and Miss Minutes from the series, along with comics characters who are stranded outside their timelines such as Jimmy Hudson, Captain Peggy Carter, a version of Gambit, and stranded Earth-65 resident Gwen Stacy.

 Antecedents

 Squadron Sinister/Squadron Supreme

-Writer Roy Thomas and Sal's brother, artist John Buscema, had previously explored the concept of a Marvel multiverse with Marvel's evil Justice League correlates, called the Squadron Sinister, in Avengers #69 (1969).
-Thomas later introduced a heroic version of the Squadron Sinister named the Squadron Supreme, which first appeared in Avengers #85–86 (February–March 1971), and which was co-created with John Buscema.
+Writer Roy Thomas and artist John Buscema had previously explored the concept of a Marvel multiverse with Marvel's evil Justice League correlates, called the Squadron Sinister, in Avengers #69 (1969).
+Thomas later introduced a heroic version of the Squadron Sinister named the Squadron Supreme, which first appeared in Avengers #85–86 (February–March 1971), and which was co-created with Buscema.

 In 1985–1986, Mark Gruenwald wrote a deconstructionist multiverse storyline featuring the Squadron Supreme in a self-titled twelve-issue limited series.